Fact Table vs. Dimension Table: What’s the Difference?

 Furthermore, the data redundancy in the star schema heightens the risk to data integrity, as new updates, deletions, and insertions may affect the overall data integrity due to data being repeated in multiple records.

 Although the star schema is simple to design and implement because of the straightforward relationships between tables, maintaining it may pose a challenge due to the aforementioned data integrity concerns.
-With new data ingested and potential creation of new tables, validating and preserving data integrity throughout the data warehouse may become difficult.
+With new data ingested and the potential creation of new tables, validating and preserving data integrity throughout the data warehouse may become difficult.

 Understanding Fact Table vs. Dimension Table

 In this article, we highlighted the importance of having a proper structure for data storage to enable effective management of data.
-We discussed the star schema, a commonly used principle in data engineering, and its two main components, fact and dimension tables.
+We discussed the star schema, a commonly used principle in data engineering, and its two main components: fact and dimension tables.

 In addition, we’ve seen how to apply these concepts in real use-cases.
 We also examined the pros and cons of the star schema, including its potential storage and data integrity issues.